Homological properties of extensions of algebras: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field.
 In the series of recent papers (see \cite{CLMS20,CLMS20-,CLMS20Arx, CLMS21} and references therein) Cibils, Lanzilotta, Marcos and Solotar consider what they call ``bounded'' extensions of associative $k$-algebras: that is, extensions of algebras $B\subseteq A$ such that $A/B$ has finite projective dimension as a $B$-bimodule, such that $A/B$ is projective as either a left or a right $B$-module, and such that some tensor power $(A/B)^{\otimes_B p}$ is $0$.
-The authors compare the homological properties of the algebras in a such an extension: namely, they show that the left global dimension of $B$ is finite if, and only if, the left global dimension of $A$ is finite, and that the Hochschild homology groups of $B$ vanish in high enough degree if, and only if the Hochschild homology groups of $A$ vanish in high enough degree.
+The authors compare the homological properties of the algebras in such an extension: namely, they show that the left global dimension of $B$ is finite if, and only if, the left global dimension of $A$ is finite, and that the Hochschild homology groups of $B$ vanish in high enough degree if, and only if the Hochschild homology groups of $A$ vanish in high enough degree.
 In particular, when $B\subseteq A$ is a bounded extension of finite dimensional algebras, then Han's conjecture (see \cite{Han06}) holds for $B$ if, and only if, it holds for $A$.

-We generalize the results of Cibils, Lanzillota, Marcos and Solotar in the following way.
-Say that an extension of $k$-algebras $B\subseteq A$ is \textit{strongly proj-bounded} if: \begin{enumerate} \item $A/B$ has finite projective dimension as a $B$-bimodule; \item $A/B$ is projective as either a left or a right $B$-module; \item There is $p\geqslant 1$ such that $A/B^{\otimes_B n}$ is projective as a $B$-bimodule for any $n\geqslant p$; \item The $(A^e,B^e)$-projective dimension of $A$ is finite. \end{enumerate} We prove that such extensions satisfy the same homological preservation properties as cited above, and also that $B$ has finite finitistic dimension if, and only if, $A$ does (Theorem \ref{Theorem.HHhom} and Theorem \ref{theorem abstract preservation of gd and fd}).
+We generalize bounded extensions as follows.
+Say that an extension of $k$-algebras $B\subseteq A$ is \textit{strongly proj-bounded} if: \begin{enumerate} \item $A/B$ has finite projective dimension as a $B$-bimodule; \item $A/B$ is projective as either a left or a right $B$-module; \item There is $p\geqslant 1$ such that $A/B^{\otimes_B n}$ is projective as a $B$-bimodule for any $n\geqslant p$; \item The $(A^e,B^e)$-projective dimension of $A$ is finite. \end{enumerate} We have two main goals.
+Firstly, we prove that such extensions satisfy the same homological preservation properties as cited above; secondly, we prove that $B$ has finite finitistic dimension if, and only if, $A$ does (Theorem \ref{Theorem.HHhom} and Theorem \ref{theorem abstract preservation of gd and fd}).
 As example corollary, one obtains \cite[Theorem A]{GPS} as a consequence of Theorem \ref{theorem abstract preservation of gd and fd}.
-We prove that all the results above are true in the world of pseudocompact algebras.
+The extra generality of the extensions we consider over bounded extensions has two immediate advantages: firstly, it allows the extension $B\leqslant A$ to be `` large'', in the sense that the tensor algebra $T[B,A/B]$ can have arbitrarily long non-zero words $v_1\otimes\hdots \otimes v_s$ ($s\in \mathbb{N}, v_i\in A/B$); secondly, even for finite dimensional algebras, it allows extensions for which $A$ has more primitive idempotents than $B$, and hence can assist in reductions of Han's Conjecture and the Finitistic Dimension Conjecture.